endg/edww/content/en/2017-10-13-the-blogdown-logo.md

 slug: the-blogdown-logo
 ---

 Last month when I finished the first draft of [the **blogdown** book](https://bookdown.org/yihui/blogdown/), I was thinking that I need a logo for this package, so that we can get some hexbin stickers of **blogdown** at rstudio::conf 2018.
-I'm pretty bad at art design, so I asked on Twitter for help.
+I'm pretty bad at art design, so I asked on tw for help.
 I got a lot of suggestions and drafts, which made it very difficult for me to decide, but eventually I chose this one provided by Taras (the icon is a combination of the RStudio logo and the RSS icon):

 ![blogdown logo](https://db.yihui.org/images/hex-blogdown.png)

 I don't want the rest of the designs to be lost, so I have gathered them below.
-You can find their authors in [the Twitter thread](https://twitter.com/xieyihui/status/907269861574930432), to whom I was really grateful.
+You can find their authors in [the tw thread](https://tw.com/xieyihui/status/907269861574930432), to whom I was really grateful.
 In particular, I'd like to thank Thomas Lin Pederson for his tremendous help (and sorry for not using your design).

 ![hex-blogdown-1](https://db.yihui.org/images/hex-blogdown-1.jpg)